 We organize periodic expeditions to the Upper Gulf of California to conduct research on and obtain photos/video of the vaquita, and to document their conservation situation.
 We have conducted such expeditions in 2008, 2010, 2013, and 2015, and we were able to obtain the first high-quality images of vaquitas in their natural habitat.
 These have been indispensible, and have been used widely in conservation efforts by us and many other organizations.

 Largely through our website, letter-writing efforts, and petition drives, we lobby the Mexican, US, and other governments to develop better programs to conserve the vaquita, and to work cooperatively to stop mortality in fisheries.
 For instance, in 2015 we pushed hard for the Mexican gillnet ban, and now are working to get Mexico to make it permanent and to dramatically improve enforcement efforts.
+We have also been lobbying for California's Vaquita-Friendly Fish Products bill, AB 1151, which aims to ban imports into California of products that are harmful to the vaquita.

 Providing Accurate Information